Effects of war

 The effects of war are widely spread and can be long-term or short-term.
-Soldiers experience war differently than civilians.
-Although both suffer in times of war, women and children suffer atrocities in particular.
 In the past decade, up to two million of those killed in armed conflicts were children.
-The widespread trauma caused by these atrocities and suffering of the civilian population is another legacy of these conflicts, the following creates extensive emotional and psychological stress.
+The trauma and suffering experienced by civilian populations are another consequence of these conflicts, contributing to emotional and psychological stress.
 Present-day internal wars generally take a larger toll on civilians than state wars.
-This is due to the increasing trend where combatants have made targeting civilians a strategic objective.
+This is due to an increasing trend in which some combatants deliberately target civilians.

 A state conflict is an armed conflict that occurs with the use of armed force between two parties, of which one is the government of a state.
 "The three problems posed by state conflict are the willingness of UN members, particularly the strongest member, to intervene; the structural ability of the UN to respond; and whether the traditional principles of peacekeeping should be applied to intra‐state conflict".
 Effects of war also include mass destruction of cities and have long lasting effects on a country's economy.
 Armed conflict has important indirect negative consequences on infrastructure, public health provision, and social order.